MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 > - Don't use variables if you plan to send a survey anonymously.
 The variables won't be replaced with actual data in an anonymous survey.
 > - Variables are replaced with the specified default values when sending a survey invitation.
 > - You can define a maximum of 15 variables in a survey.
-> - The maximum lenght of a personalized variable data (including variable name and value) is 1600 characters.
+> - The maximum length of a personalized variable data (including variable name and value) is 1600 characters.

 ## Add variables in a survey